Cardiovascular Biomechanics and Ultrasound Laboratory |

 of the Human Fetal Heart and Fetal Heart Intervention Biomechanical

-stimuli are important stimuli for proper fetal heart development, but we
+stimuli are important stimuli for proper fetal heart development, but we understand

-heart, its growth and remodelling in response to abnormalities, and the
+growth and remodelling in response to abnormalities, and the

 mechanobiological mechanism responsible for malformations are all not